RyanErm/class_time_preference/README.md

 Under the umbrella of stand alone classes, students preferred to have morning classes that occur twice a week (1.25 hour sessions).
 This is in comparison to afternoon classes and ones that occur three times a week (50 minute sessions).
 ![Counts](images/stand.png)

+### Conclusion
+Thank you for taking the time and effort to accomodate the preferences of students!